tektoncd/cli/docs/cmd/tkn_pipelinerun_logs.md

 ### Examples

-  # show the logs of PipelineRun named "foo" from the namesspace "bar"
+Show the logs of PipelineRun named 'foo' from namespace 'bar':

     tkn pipelinerun logs foo -n bar

-  # show the logs of PipelineRun named "microservice-1" for task "build" only, from the namespace "bar"
+Show the logs of PipelineRun named 'microservice-1' for task 'build' only from namespace 'bar':

     tkn pr logs microservice-1 -t build -n bar

-  # show the logs of PipelineRun named "microservice-1" for all tasks and steps (including init steps),
+Show the logs of PipelineRun named 'microservice-1' for all tasks and steps (including init steps) from namespace 'foo':
-    from the namespace "foo"

     tkn pr logs microservice-1 -a -n foo